-11. Elephants have an extremely slow pulse rate, around 27 beats per minute.
+11. Elephants have a prolonged pulse rate, around 27 beats per minute.
 Compare that to the average human (80 bpm), or Canary (1000 bpm).

 13. Elephants are incapable of jumping, but these massive mammals can run at a maximum speed of 25 miles (40 km) per hour.
-Yet even when they are moving at their fastest, they still keep at least one foot on the ground at all times.
+Even when they are moving at their fastest, they still keep at least one foot on the ground at all times.

 13. Asian elephants have one more toenail on each foot than African elephants.
 Asian elephants have five toenails on the front feet and four on the back feet, while African elephants have four on the front and three on the back.